Nikita Rafalovich

 Nikita Rafalovich (born 10 October 1993) is an Uzbekistani taekwondo athlete.

 Career

 Rafalovich represented Uzbekistan at the 2016 Summer Olympics in Rio de Janeiro, in the men's 80 kg.
-He qualified to represent Uzbekistan at the 2020 Summer Olympics in the men's 80 kg category.
+He qualified for the 2020 Summer Olympics, also in the men's 80 kg category.

+He competed in the men's +80 kg category at the 2024 Summer Olympics.

+He is coached by his brother, Maksim Rafalovich, a former Uzbek taekwondo athlete.

 Personal life

 Rafalovich was born in Tashkent on 10 October 1993.